nf-core/website/markdown/events/2021/bytesize-7-nf-core-ci-tests.md

 [17:35](https://youtu.be/U9LG_mMQFMY?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=1055) I had said that tests can run on different event types, so the ones we’ve been looking at are push pull requests, and there’s also a pull request.

-So when you open a pull request, you will have tests running on both push and pull requests, but if you have a merge conflict, nothing will run on the port request.
+So when you open a pull request, you will have tests running on both push and pull requests, but if you have a merge conflict, nothing will run on the pull request.
 So you need to fix all the merge conflicts before the test will run.

 [17:59](https://youtu.be/U9LG_mMQFMY?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=1079) So while I was talking, some magic happened and we had github actions’ automated comment pop-up.